South Korea clinical trial approval process

 • To conduct a clinical trial in South Korea, the sponsor must obtain institutional review board (IRB) approval.

-• The sponsor should submit a clinical trial application with the appropriate supporting documents, all of which should be translated into Korean.
+• The sponsor should submit a clinical trial application and translate all the appropriate supporting documents into Korean.

 • The IRB approval process can take 1-2 months in Korea.